 There is absolutely no mistaking where you are at the Graduate Columbus, the Ohio State outpost of this quirky collection of college-themed hotels.
 A mural of The Ohio State University’s Mouth Rushmore sprawls behind the front desk, with wallpaper of students spelling out O-H-I-O on lobby walls.
 But this hotel does more than just theme itself to the Buckeyes it was built to serve.
 Set in Columbus’s bustling Short North Arts District, it’s also often filled with the creative types you’d expect to see near a major university.

-The Graduate staff here is noted for its enthusiasm, and checkin feels more like the chipper welcome you’d receive from a college guide during freshman move-in week than a simple hotel welcome.
-The room decor could be described as oldtime study hall with the Ohio State memorabilia on the walls, and there’s a burger joint in the lobby.
+The Graduate Columbus staff are noted for their enthusiasm, and checkin feels more like the chipper welcome you’d receive from a college guide during freshman move-in week than a simple hotel welcome.
+The room decor could be described as old-time study hall with the Ohio State memorabilia on the walls, and there’s a burger joint in the lobby.
 The Graduate Columbus won’t take you back to your college days, per se — there are no raging keg parties in the hallways — but it’s a tribute to that time, and a great way to immerse yourself in Columbus.

 Columbus’ spanking-new arts district is right outside your door